bittin/media-browser/README.md

 **WARNING** While this is running the database is permanently written to.
 It is possible to use previously scanned data read-only (Search results).
 But while this is running you should not open directories that are not scanned yet, or create new tags or assign media files to existing ones.

 Depending on how many directories there are to scan and the number of media this can take a long time.
 You can monitor the progress as it is logged to the system.
+When the process is done, it will say so in the log.

 ```Shell
 journalctl -f  /usr/bin/media-browser